12 Signs You’re in a Toxic Relationship

 Sign: Your partner has no friends—other than you

 Relationships are stronger when each partner has friends and interests outside of each other, James says.
 So if your partner discourages you from going to a girl’s or guys’ night out or will only do activities if you’re there with them, that’s a red flag.
 “This doesn’t mean that you don’t engage in activities with your partner or invite your spouse out with their friends.
 It just means you don’t feel obligated to do everything with your partner,” he says.
 “Interdependence, not dependence, is associated with successful relationships.”
+(Here are five other things linked to happy relationships.)

 Sign: Hanging out with this person leaves you feeling tired and sick